Here I share the answers from 54 people when asked for advice on healing eczema.

 Luckily for me, for many years now the eczema I experience has been confined to a small area of my forehead which is hidden by my fringe!

-On the downside, I prefer not to use any cream as my hair gets greasy!
+On the downside, I prefer not to use any cream on my forehead as it makes my hair greasy!

 The most popular advised treatments for healing eczema out of a total of 54 responses were as follows:

-Feel free to let us know your own advice for eczema in the healing forum.
+Feel free to let me know your own advice for eczema in the healing forum.

 These are eczema treatments which can be purchased online or in shops or based on food you will have around the house.
 No medical prescription is needed.